-- Are involved in the production or trade in weapons and munitions.

-- Are involved in the production in tobacco.

-- Are involved in gambling, casinos, and equivalent enterprises.

-- Operate in the thermal coal industry.

-- Operate in the oil sands industry.

-- Are involved in adult entertainment enterprises.

-- Are rated D by the CSO.
+- Are involved in the production or trade in weapons and munitions\. - Operate in the production controversial weapons.
+Including anti-personnel landmines, cluster munitions, chemical, biological, and nuclear weapons. - Are involved in the production in tobacco\. - Are involved in gambling, casinos, and equivalent enterprises\. - Operate in the thermal coal industry. - Operate in the oil sands industry. - Are involved in adult entertainment enterprises. - Are rated D by the CSO.

-This does not apply to project sponsors who are not substantially involved in these activities.
-"Not substantially involved" means that the activity concerned is ancillary to a project sponsor's primary operations.
+\ This does not apply to project sponsors who are not substantially involved in these activities.
+"Not substantially involved" means that the activity concerned is ancillary to a project sponsor's primary operations and does not comprise more than 5% of revenue.